Susan Riley | March 2017

-When was the last time you were able to participate in teacher professional development that made an immediate impact in your classroom?
+When was the last time you were able to participate in a teacher professional development plan or program that made an immediate impact in your classroom?
 If you’re like most of us educators, it’s been a while.
 A long while.
 Somehow, even though we’ve made huge strides in providing differentiated, relevant and exciting instruction for students, teachers still get the raw end of the deal.
 We sit in staff meetings with boring powerpoint presentations, receive no differentiation, and leave feeling a lot more tired and a lot less invigorated.

 Here’s the good news though: teacher professional development doesn’t have to be boring or inconvenient!
-There are a multitude of better ways available to all educators – it’s just a matter of planning and some strategic advocacy.
+There is a multitude of better ways available to all educators – it’s just a matter of planning and some strategic advocacy.

-Select your Focus
+Select your Professional Development Plan Or Focus

 Determine your Learning Style